AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 and interestingly, the controller may also complain about the fact that:
 - developers are not capable of making changes in the protected area
 - developer throughput is slow and unreliable and of low quality
-- the controller themselves is bottlnecked and unable to do their job for the many questions they are asked and so very many jobs they have to do
+- the controller themselves is bottlenecked and unable to do their job for the many questions they are asked and so very many jobs they have to do

 Consequentially, the odd metric that falls out of this 'controlling' behaviour is either idle developers, or developers not working on priority areas of work: